How to Add Xdebug to the Official Docker WordPress Image

 3. Configuring PhpStorm

-If you write your PHP code in the PhpStorm, here are a few brief tips on configuring the debugger in this IDE.
+If you write your PHP code in PhpStorm, here are a few brief tips on configuring the debugger in this IDE.

-First, you can install the XDebug browser extension.
+First, you can install the Xdebug browser extension.
 I usually debug from Chrome so I use the Google Chrome extension.
 But extensions for other browsers also exist.
 Please see this PhpStorm documentation page for the list of extensions you can use.

 The browser extensions were created by 3rd party developers.
 You can see the source code for the Chrome browser extension on GitHub here.